InVisionCRM/PulseChainAI.com/README/scivive.md

 ### Screen Colors

 Try out high contrast mode.
-Green text on black screen.
-Black because why should you be illuminating things that aren’t data?
+Green text on slate-950 screen. slate-950 because why should you be illuminating things that aren’t data?
 Green because it’s the most visible color to your eye.
 On OLED screens and all other screens that don’t have a backlight, you pay for every pixel you illuminate, so don’t bother lighting up pixels you don’t need, burning through battery, and